The Difference Between Concept

 and they could finish the design in 3d.

-having me do only simple sketches like I did for the jet, he had me
+having me do only simple sketches like I did for the jet, the creative

 keep going until I had a